Page last updated: 01 July 2026

 Please note:

-Under the new legislation, a consumer credit provider with a certification (or exemption because they are already licensed by the FMA or Reserve Bank of New Zealand) granted by the Commission will automatically be deemed to hold a consumer credit provider licence.
+Under legislation, a consumer credit provider with a certification (or exemption because they are already licensed by the FMA or Reserve Bank of New Zealand) granted by the Commission as at 1July 2026, was automatically deemed to hold a consumer credit provider licence.
 This means you will be subject to the same ongoing obligations and oversight as other licence holders under the Financial Markets Conduct Act 2013.

 Steps to apply for your Consumer credit provider licence